Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

  * /demo/form/devxpress-vuejs : VueJS demo with DevXpress UI components (Datagrid)
  * /api : access ApiPlatform api doc (you need to be authentified: from POST HTTP call or from the frontend /demo/form if you want to play with it: only book entity is configured to be accessed with ROLE_USER)
  * /api/graphql : access ApiPlatform GraphQL implementation
- * /demo/api-platform-admin-react : the react admin provided by api platform package (more info here [https://api-platform.com/docs/admin/getting-started](https://api-platform.com/docs/admin/getting-started))
+ * /admin : the react admin provided by api platform package (more info here [https://api-platform.com/docs/admin/getting-started](https://api-platform.com/docs/admin/getting-started)) : take care, we forced version 0.6.2 because 0.6.3 has an issue with authentication
- * /admin : use the easy admin bundle to allow a comparison between fullstack PHP and PHP/VueJS
+ * /ezadmin : use the easy admin bundle to allow a comparison between fullstack PHP and PHP/VueJS

 And then we followed the [documentation here from api platform](https://api-platform.com/docs/admin/getting-started) to create the Admin React tool.
 We just proceed to some adjustments: